Epipremnum pinnatum 'Cebu Blue' Indoor Care, Propagation, Problems and Remedies

 Watering

-Water Cebu Blue Pothos liberally until water comes out through the drainage holes during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Cebu Blue Pothos liberally until water comes out through the drainage holes during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Decrease watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not let the soil dry out completely.